Thevar Magan: Themes and influences

 According to Haasan, Thevar Magan was inspired by The Godfather and Kaadu; journalist S. Shiva Kumar said he re-used The Godfathers "crucial emotional core of a reluctant son ascending a throne full of thorns".
 Baradwaj Rangan said Haasan's screenplay "uses small gestures to say a lot between the lines, without explaining everything in tiresome detail", and that Bhanu is frequently shown boarding and alighting from trains, establishing her status as an outsider.

 Soundtrack

 Ilaiyaraaja composed the soundtrack of Thevar Magan and the lyrics were written by Vaali.
 It was released under the label AVM Audio.
 Embar Kannan performed the violin portions.
 The soundtrack has eight tracks with two alternatives.
-Haasan's six-year-old daughter Shruti made her singing debut with this film, singing one version of "Potri Paadadi Penne"; Haasan credited Gangai Amaran for the idea of "Sandhu Pottu", which was initially intended for Adhi Veerapandian.
+Haasan's six-year-old daughter Shruti made her singing debut with this film, singing one version of "Potri Paadadi Penne".
+Haasan credited Gangai Amaran for the idea of "Sandhu Pottu", which was initially intended for Adhi Veerapandian.
 "Manamagale Manamagale" is set in the Carnatic raga known as Shuddha Saveri, "Maasaru Ponne" is set in Mayamalavagowla, and "Inji Iduppazhagi" is set in Jaunpuri.
 It was later remixed by Smita for her album Kalakkal.
-The original song was re-used in Size Zero (2015).
+The original song was re-used in the 2015 film of the same name.